darul75/angular-awesome-slider/README.md

 RELEASE
 -------------

+* 2.3.9: callback not fired in case slider is on threshold values
 * 2.3.8: bind to touch AND non touch events
 * 2.3.7: heterogeneity option
 * 2.3.6: watch options, fix threshold and click handler + date display testing.